Last updated: April 2023

 Of course, an essential part of your strategy is creating attractive pins to catch the eye of people and encourage them to view your pins, save and click through to the landing page.

-Pinterest Growth
+Pinterest Account Growth

 On established accounts, when major changes are made to pins and boards, stats tend to go down the first 2-3 weeks then slowly pick up and build momentum once SEO kicks in.